HKJPN/MD-WORKS-PROVENANCE/README.md

 To understand what these metrics mean and how to evaluate tampering or potential misconduct, please refer to our [three evaluation sample files](https://github.com/HKJPN/MD-WORKS-PROVENANCE/blob/main/samples/README.md).

-*Note: In the current beta, automatic classification for `Review Priority` is not enabled, and will typically display as **Not assessed**.*
+> **Notes on the current beta:**
+> * **Review Priority:** Automatic classification is disabled and will usually display as **Not assessed**.
+We assume evaluators will manually review reports for AI use or plagiarism.
+> * **Identity Verification:** Formal authorship and identity verification features will be added in future versions.
+For now, including the Student ID at the beginning of the filename is a convenient way to sort submissions in the Overview Verifier, but it does not serve as proof of identity.

 [Practical Recommendations](https://github.com/HKJPN/MD-WORKS-PROVENANCE/blob/main/Manual.md#29-practical-recommendations) |  [Read the whole Manual](./Manual.md)